 MARGINALISING the MAINSTREAM

 And it’s not just in the political arena that we are asked to self-identify in ill-fitting ways, or to think in binary.
-Some charities and local Councils, too, who work with many of the most isolated people in the country, apply the clumsiest, coldest, most confining data categorisations to people who in reality contain multitudes, in order to meet anachronistic funding requirements or lofty academic measures that seldom understand the real world.
+Some charities and local Councils, too, who work with many of the most isolated people in the country, apply the clumsiest, coldest, most confining data categorisations and segmentations to people who in reality contain multitudes, in order to meet anachronistic funding requirements or lofty academic measures that seldom understand the real world.

 Meanwhile, received wisdom amongst evaluators is that questions such as “Do you often feel rejected?” should be front and centre in assessing organisations’ impact.
 If people weren’t feeling isolated or misunderstood before, they certainly are by the time they answer.